Twenty-Five Words To Conquer Thieves of Time

 What are you missing by choosing to worry?

-Then I remember question #6 from 12 (Stoic) Questions That Will Change Your Life by Ryan Holiday which says:
+Then I remind myself of question #6 from 12 (Stoic) Questions That Will Change Your Life by Ryan Holiday, which says:

 “What am I missing by choosing to worry or be afraid?”